XiaoTaishi/q-e/README.md

 ## Visualization

-You can project the Fermi softness value to a charge isosurface using [VMD](https://www.ks.uiuc.edu/Research/vmd/).
+You can project the Fermi softness value to a given surface using [VMD](https://www.ks.uiuc.edu/Research/vmd/).

 ## Alternative source